TriKro/rsb-content/part4-evaluative_market_experiment/event-smoke-test.md

 ## Case Studies

-* Ash Maurya used events to test demand and confirm the quality of his content while writing his book _Running Lean_
+* Ash Maurya used events to test demand and confirm the quality of his content while writing his book _Running Lean._
 * Got a case study?
 Add a link by emailing us: [realbook@trikro.com](mailto:realbook@trikro.com)

 ## References